Analysis of the blowout plasma wakefields produced by drive beams with elliptical symmetry

-Neglecting variation $\xi$ allows us to assume transverse forces balance at the boundaries.
-We additionally assume that the plasma electron longitudinal velocity $v_z$ does not depend on the transverse coordinate.
-This facilitates the solution to the above equations by providing a linear relationship between $\phi_e$ and $A_e$, to which we can add $v_z$ effects as a correction.
-Using Eq. \ref{eq:maxwell} to convert to a potential description and assuming $v_b=1$:
+where $\partial{\Omega}$ indicates the sheath boundary condition.
+Neglecting possible variations in $\xi$ allows us to balance the transverse forces at the boundaries. in this regard, we also assume that the sheath electron longitudinal velocity $v_z$ does not depend on transverse direction.
+This aids solution of the above equations by providing a linear relationship between $\phi_e$ and $A_e$, where the role of $v_z$ enters as as a small correction.
+Using Eq. \ref{eq:maxwell} to convert to a potential description and using $v_b=1$, we have

-With Eq. \ref{eq:equate_transverse} and neglecting the longitudinal variation of the transverse velocity and fields leads to the relation:
+Using Eq. \ref{eq:equate_transverse} and neglecting the longitudinal variation of the fields and the transverse velocity, leads to the relation